eoas-ubc/eoas_tlef/converted_docs/Readme_convert.md

 ## docx

+`conda install pandoc`

-conda install pandoc to convert to "github flavored markdown (gfm)" saving all figures in a folder called "media" in the current directory.
+Then to convert to "github flavored markdown (gfm)" saving all figures in a folder called "media" in the current directory.

 ```
 pandoc --to gfm --extract-media='.' week01WS01.docx -o week01S01.md